 At the end of both years, students have an external assessment.

 Please note: Subject videos have been filmed from colleges across our Trust.

 What are lessons like in this subject?

-Studying Early Years is a little different.
+Studying Early Years Childcare is a little different.
 Students have a week in placement and a week in college.
-Students visit a forest school session, a trip to Eureka and visit local early years attractions.
+Students visit a forest school session, go on a trip to Eureka and visit local early years attractions.
 The course is challenging and very rewarding.
 At the end students have a licence to practice.
 Lessons are engaging and very interactive.
 Students learn how to plan activities and make resources ready for early years teaching.
-Students deliver presentations and carry out lots of role plays in lessons.
+Students deliver presentations and carry out lots of role-plays in lessons.